diyron/uP_SmartMeter/README.md

 - **url_tb** - Webservice API URL (something like **https://[URL]/[ACCESS-TOKEN]/[API-PATH]**)

 ## case
-see folder **"case"**, it is designed with FreeCAD, OBJ-file for 3D-printing is also available
+see folder **"case"**, it is designed with FreeCAD (v0.19), OBJ-file for 3D-printing is also available

 ![Case2](pics/meter_case_2.jpg)

 ![Case3](pics/meter_case_3.jpg)

-you can press some magnets (diameter 8mm, height 3mm) into the blind holes to get the device stuck to the meter cabinet (if it's magnetic). fix the case with some rubber band
+you can press some magnets (diameter 8mm, height 3mm) into the blind holes to get the device stuck to the meter cabinet (if it's magnetic), fix the case with some rubber band